westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ## Btrfs

-*Btrfs* is a file system based on the copy-on-write (CoW) principle resulting in any block update to never be written in-place.
-Work is ongoing to add native ZBD support by changing the block allocation algorithm and block IO issuing code.
+*Btrfs* is a file system based on the copy-on-write (CoW) principle resulting in any block update to never be written in-place. *Btrfs* currently supports zoned block devices, but that support is experimental.

+### Zoned Block Device Support

+Zoned block device support was added to *btrfs* with kernel 5.12.
+Since super-blocks are the only on-disk data structure with a fixed location in *btrfs*, zoned block device support introduces the concept of log-structured super-blocks.
+For each of the super-blocks (primary and backup super-blocks) in *btrfs*, zoned mode reserves two consecutive zones to hold these super-blocks.
+When a new super-block is being written, it is appended to the respective super-block zone.
+Once the first super-block zone is filled, the next super block is being written to the second super-block zone and the first is being reset.
+The currently valid and active super-block can be determined by looking at the position of the zone write pointer of the respective super-block zones.

 ### Block Allocation Changes

 *Btrfs* block management relies on grouping of blocks into *block groups*, with each group composed of one or more *device extent*.
-The device extents of a block group may belong to different devices (e.g. In the case of a RAID volume).
+The device extents of a block group may belong to different devices (e.g. in the case of a RAID volume).
 ZBD support changes the default device extent size to the size of the device zones so that all device extents are always aligned to a zone.

 Allocation of blocks within a block group is changed so that the allocation is always sequential from the beginning of the block group.
 To do so, an allocation pointer is added to block groups and used as the allocation hint.
-The changes also ensure that block freed below the allocation pointer are ignored, resulting in sequential block allocation within each group regardless of the block group usage.
+The changes also ensure that blocks freed below the allocation pointer are ignored, resulting in sequential block allocation within each group regardless of the block group usage.

 ### I/O Management